Martina Swafford

 Martina Swafford (née, Funkhouser; pen name, Belle Bremer; July 26, 1845 – June 29, 1913) was an American poet of the long nineteenth century.
-Widely known by her pen-name, "Belle Bremer", her vision was greatly impaired, so much so that much of the time, she was unable to read or write.
+Widely known by her pen-name, "Belle Bremer", her vision was greatly impaired, so much so that much of the time she was unable to read or write.
 Swafford was a native of Indiana, and by education, environment, and primary attachments, she was an Indiana poet.
 Yet she called herself semi-Southern, because of her Virginian parentage and her own yearly temporary home in the South.
-She spent her winters at Huntsville, Alabama, a noted health resort of the time, where much of her poetical work was done.
-It was said that the cheerful, hopeful tone of these poems, made more effective by an underlying pathos, was a pleasing contrast to the melancholy which marred the work of so many versemakers of the time.
+She spent her winters at Huntsville, Alabama, a noted health resort of the time, where much of her poetry was written.
+It was said that the cheerful, hopeful tone of these poems, made more effective by an underlying pathos, was a pleasing contrast to the melancholy which marred the work of so many verse-makers of the time.

-Early life
+Early life and education

 Marthena Funkhouser (nickname, "Aunt Mat") was born near Terre Haute, Indiana, on July 26, 1845.
 Her parents, John G. Funkhouser and Mary E "Polly" Martin, were Virginians.
 Her father, of German ancestry, was a large farmer of Vigo County, Indiana.
 Her mother was of English descent.

-Each year she spent part of her time in the South, generally passing the winters in Huntsville.
-She was reared in Terre Haute, and received a liberal education, which she supplemented by extensive reading and study.
+Each year, Swafford spent part of her time in the South, generally passing the winters in Huntsville.
+She received a liberal education, which she supplemented by extensive reading and study.

-Swafford was troubled by an optical weakness, which at times made her unable to read or write, and her health was delicate.
-At an early age, her poetical productions were ranked with the foremost of the rising authors of the Wabash Valley.
+Swafford's health was delicate and she suffered from optical weakness, which at times made her unable to read.